Status-seeking luxury-brand buyers and frugal environmentalists rarely find themselves lumped into the same category.

 But both groups tend to see the value of the cars they prefer plunge dramatically, according to a recent analysis by iSeeCars.

-The online automotive search engine and research website says luxury sedans make up 6 of the 10 vehicles with the highest depreciation rates from their original value.
+The automotive search engine and research website says luxury sedans make up eight of the 10 vehicles with the highest depreciation rates after five years.

 Meanwhile, being friendly to the Earth can be hostile to your wallet, according to the rankings.
-Four alternative-fuel vehicles also had the dubious honor of making the list.
+Two alternative-fuel vehicles also had the dubious honor of making the list.

 The 10 vehicles with the worst depreciation rates are:

 - BMW 7 Series: Loses 72.6% of its value after five years, on average

 - Maserati Ghibli: 69%

 - Lincoln MKZ: 67.1%

 Karl Brauer, executive analyst for iSeeCars, says luxury cars see their value quickly fade in part because they have expensive features and technology that used-car shoppers do not value.